a-jean-andreasian/a-jean-andreasian/README.md

 <h3 align="center">Software Engineer | Cybersecurity Enthusiast</h3>
 <h3 align="center">Bad habits & good vibes </h3>

+> Note: Some of my larger or ongoing projects are private or not hosted on GitHub due to different factors.
+What’s public here is a mix of tools, experiments, and open-source work.
+If you’re interested in specific areas (backend, pipelines, tools, ideas, MVPs), I’m open to discussing possible cooperation, startups, investment, or acquisition options in more detail.
+> - Currently only open to contract work on projects I’d be **proud** to contribute to.
+> - Not interested in crypto, AI hype, blockchain, gambling, or other scam/bubble domains.

 <picture>
      <source media="(prefers-color-scheme: dark)" srcset="https://raw.githubusercontent.com/a-jean-andreasian/a-jean-andreasian/160c48c4ced81d2e2a0e5ee248b7f3a39adb4865/pics/github-contribution-grid-snake-dark.svg">
      <img alt="snake!" src="https://raw.githubusercontent.com/a-jean-andreasian/a-jean-andreasian/160c48c4ced81d2e2a0e5ee248b7f3a39adb4865/pics/github-contribution-grid-snake-dark.svg">